2023

 If you need to improve your English language skills before you enter this degree programme, INTO Queen's University Belfast offers a range of English language courses.
 These intensive and flexible courses are designed to improve your English ability for admission to this degree.

-Bioinformatician at Belfast Health and Social Care Trust
+Bioinformatician, Belfast Health and Social Care Trust

-Application Scientist at Dotmatics
+Application Scientist, Dotmatics

-Network and Security Engineer at Darktrace
+Network and Security Engineer, Darktrace

-Senior Data Scientist at Liberty IT
+Senior Data Scientist, Liberty IT

 Graduate Trainee HPC, University of Bristol

-Junior Bioinformatic Scientist at Almac Group
+Junior Bioinformatic Scientist, Almac Group

-Bioinformatician at Fios Genomics Ltd
+Bioinformatician, Fios Genomics Ltd

-Biomedical Scientist and Junior Bioinformatician, BioKinetic Europe
+Biomedical Scientist and Junior Bioinformatician, Biokinetic Europe

 Queen's postgraduates reap exceptional benefits.
 Unique initiatives, such as Degree Plus and Researcher Plus bolster our commitment to employability, while innovative leadership and executive programmes alongside sterling integration with business experts helps our students gain key leadership positions both nationally and internationally.